 In our last article, we defined just what a KPI, or Key Performance Indicator, is.
-In this one, we’re going to show you lots of examples of real-world KPIs, spanning lots of different verticals, industries, and functions.
+In this one, we’re going to show you KPI examples, spanning lots of different verticals, industries, and functions.
 This is the first step in helping you to narrow your focus so you can eventually determine which KPIs can work for your business, and how.

 As you’ll see as you read these examples, 1) they’re almost invariably expressed as a ratio or percentage (“How many X for each Y”), and 2) they can be used to drive action, based on the performance (or lack thereof) that they reveal.